 In 1957, Zambruno sang his first Canio (On March 3 in Nice with Oppicelli) and his first Enzo in Malta with Corridori, Didier, Caminada, Azzolini and Cioni on November 21.
 He started the year in Cremona (Norma), followed by Malta, Nice, Trento, and Malta until the end of the year.

 1959 was to be his last full year singing before retiring.
-Zambruno sang in Bordeaux, Rouen, Adria, Sestri Levante, Boccadasse, Aquasola, Alger, Lausanne, Rosignano and Dublin.
+Zambruno sang in Bordeaux, Rouen, Adria, Sestri Levante, Boccadasse, Aquasola, Algiers, Lausanne, Rosignano and Dublin.

 Zambruno sang three times in 1960 (Vigevano, Rovereto and Caltagirone) and 1961 (Vercelli, Agusta and Acireale).
 His last appearance was on May 24 in Vercelli in La forza del destino.
 Zambruno, not wanting to continue until vocal decline set in, retired with his voice intact.